Bimini Cruise Port Guide

 Alice Town & Dolphin House

-Walk Hemingway's old haunt—he lived here 1935-1937, inspiring "The Old Man and the Sea."
+Walk Hemingway's old haunt—he lived here from 1935 to 1937, inspiring "The Old Man and the Sea."
 Visit the Dolphin House Museum, a folk-art building made of seashells and sea glass by poet Ashley Saunders.
 Small Bimini Museum nearby.
 All walkable.

 Cost